tjmahr/tjmahr.github.io/_posts/2021-07-07-slay-the-spire-snecko-eye-simulation.md

 ```

 Suppose that we don't really care about what the cards do.
 We want to
-maximize the number of cards that we can play per turn.
+maximize the number of cards that we play per turn.
 We just want to
 know: **How many cards per turn can I expect to play on average?**

 Let's write a function that counts the number of playable cards in a
-hand given a certain energy cost.
+hand given a certain energy budget.
 The basic logic is that we sort the
-costs, compute the cumulative sum (cumulative energy spent on each card),
+card costs, compute the cumulative sum (cumulative energy spent on each
-and count how many sums are less than or equal to the energy limit.
+card), and count how many sums (played cards) are less than or equal to
+the energy limit.

 ```r